rstats-tln/venues/README.md

 - 9th of April: SCI-059 (KBI)
 - 16th of April: SCI-057 (KBI)

-Please note that locations change little bit on each Monday!
+Please note that locations change and recycle each week!